laminar-protocol/flow-protocol-ethereum/README.md

 Pseudo cap function, for last price cap, `priceCap` is the **`delta last limit`**, and `lastPrice` is the Oracle last price; for snapshot price cap, `priceCap` is the **`delta snapshot limit`**, and `lastPrice` is the snapshot price.

+#### Oracle Server
+There will be multiple Oracle servers set up to feed prices into the Oracle contract onchain.
+For mainnet, reputable price source like Bloomberg Forex API will be fetched to the server then feed into the Oracle contract.
+Monitoring services will be set up to ensure server availability and price sanity.

+Note: any compromised oracle server is able to influence the price to a limited degree due to the price cap function built into the Oracle contract.
+A K'th largest algorithm will be able to tolerate up to K compromised servers.

+Again we will continue watch closely the development in the Oracle space and open to collaboration to make it more resilient for our trading platform.